Gspon: General information

 The Bischofwäg, leading from Staldenried through pine forest and the Breiterbach Gorge to Visperterminen, was the path along which the bishop of Sion travelled.
 Visperterminen has the highest vineyard in Europe on a sheltered slope at an altitude of 1150 m.
-A green sign-posted viniculture theme path starts at Visp railway station.
+A viniculture theme path starts at Visp railway station.
 The Suonen hiking trail circuit to Finileri runs through forests and alpine pastures and alongside the historic irrigation channels.
 A more challenging trail leads from Gspon via the Gebidum and Bistinen Passes to the Simplon Pass.